-Bio-Path has recently entered into three Patent and Technology License Agreements (the "Licenses") with M. D. Anderson relating to its technology.
-(See" Business of Bio-Path")
+Bio-Path has entered into three Patent and Technology License Agreements with M. D. Anderson relating to its technology.
+See Item 1 of this Form 10-K.

 In September 2008, Bio-Path entered into a Supply Agreement with Althea Technologies, Inc. for the supply of drug product for the Company's upcoming clinical trial of the drug BP-100-1.01 in human patients.